No region selected

 - $299.00 pp for public courses.
 Book online and save $10.00! (scroll up, find your date, and click Book Now)

 - QLD: Funding is available for eligible members of the construction industry.
-Eligible students can do this course Check your eligibility and apply now.
+If eligible, pay only $119.00 - save $180.00.
+Check your eligibility and apply now.